Lido stETH vs wstETH Tracking: The Rebase Is the Whole Problem (2026)

 Practical guidance

-How Wag3s helps
+How Wag3s handles it

-Wag3s Folio detects stETH vs wstETH, models the stETH rebase as characterised accrual rather than phantom inflows, tracks the wstETH↔stETH rate so the gain surfaces correctly on unwrap or disposal, and applies your jurisdiction's cost-basis method and rebase tax treatment.
+Wag3s Folio detects stETH versus wstETH, models the stETH rebase as characterised accrual rather than phantom inflows, tracks the wstETH↔stETH rate so the gain surfaces correctly on unwrap or disposal, and applies your jurisdiction's cost-basis method and rebase tax treatment.
 See the Folio product page.

 Further reading